civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(1)** The portion of paragraph 128.1(1)(c.3) of the Act before subparagraph (i) is replaced by the following:

-    if the taxpayer is a corporation that was, immediately before the particular time, controlled by **one** non-resident **person or, if no single non-resident person controlled the CRIC, a group of non-resident persons not dealing with each other at arm's length (in this section, that one non-resident person, or each member of the group of non-resident persons, as the case may be, is referred to as a "parent", and the group of non-resident persons, if any, is referred to as the "group of parents")** and the taxpayer owned, immediately before the particular time, one or more shares of one or more non-resident corporations (each of which is in this paragraph referred to as a "subject affiliate") that, immediately after the particular time, were — or that became, as part of a transaction or event or series of transactions or events that includes the taxpayer having become resident in Canada — foreign affiliates of the taxpayer, then
+    if the taxpayer is a corporation that was, immediately before the particular time, controlled by one non-resident person or, if no single non-resident person controlled the CRIC, a group of non-resident persons not dealing with each other at arm's length (in this section, that one non-resident person, or each member of the group of non-resident persons, as the case may be, is referred to as a "parent", and the group of non-resident persons, if any, is referred to as the "group of parents") and the taxpayer owned, immediately before the particular time, one or more shares of one or more non-resident corporations (each of which is in this paragraph referred to as a "subject affiliate") that, immediately after the particular time, were — or that became, as part of a transaction or event or series of transactions or events that includes the taxpayer having become resident in Canada — foreign affiliates of the taxpayer, then

   **(2)** Subparagraph 128.1(1)(c.3)(ii) of the Act is replaced by the following:

-    for the purposes of Part XIII, the taxpayer is deemed, immediately after the particular time, to have paid to **each parent**, and **each parent** is deemed, immediately after the particular time, to have received from the taxpayer, a dividend **in an amount determined by the formula**
+    for the purposes of Part XIII, the taxpayer is deemed, immediately after the particular time, to have paid to each parent, and each parent is deemed, immediately after the particular time, to have received from the taxpayer, a dividend in an amount determined by the formula

-    **is** the amount determined under clause (B) of the description of A in subparagraph (i),
+    is the amount determined under clause (B) of the description of A in subparagraph (i),

-    **is** the amount determined under clause (A) of the description of A in subparagraph (i),
+    is the amount determined under clause (A) of the description of A in subparagraph (i),

     is the fair market value, immediately after the particular time, of the shares of the capital stock of the taxpayer that are held, directly or indirectly, by the parent, and